Megger DLRO10 DUCTER 10A Micro-Ohmmeter

-Megger DLRO10 10 A Tester is small, lightweight and portable designed for ground bond testing, routine maintenance and corroboration of protection systems to prevent long term damage to equipment.
-Megger DLRO10 provides accurate test results in under 3 seconds!
-The device uses a four-terminal resistance method that shows the true resistance of the item under test (IUT).
+Megger DLRO10 10 A Tester is small, lightweight and portable, designed for ground-bond testing, routine maintenance and corroboration of protection systems to prevent long-term damage to equipment.
+Megger DLRO10 provides accurate resistance readings in under 3 seconds using a proven four-terminal method that reveals the true resistance of the item under test (IUT) and avoids lead/contact error.

 Megger DLRO10 is perfect for:

-- Utilities (inc. wind turbines.
-See KC series test leads data sheet)
+- Utilities (including wind turbines — see KC series test leads data sheet)

 - Chemical plants